Logiqx/gps-details/docs/devices/apple/watches/README.md

 Notes:

-- The charts are very basic in nature (e.g. simple key and lack of axis labels), only to save time during production.
+- The charts are very basic in nature (e.g. simple legends and lack of axis labels), saving time during production.
-- The data was recorded without any filters applied, thus showing the true nature of the raw data.
+- The data was recorded without any filters applied, thus showing the true nature of the raw GNSS data.
-- Whilst standard filters can remove some of the software-calculated spikes, this is not true for all of the issues.
+- Whilst standard filters can remove some of the spikes in software-calculated speeds, they are not guaranteed to be effective.
-- Doppler-derived speeds are far more robust than that software-calculated speeds relying on longitudes and latitudes.
+- Doppler-derived speeds are far more robust than software-calculated speeds that rely on longitudes and latitudes.